whiprandolph/bestseller/Part 2 - Why Are We So Lost？/10 - Selfish Violence vs Violence-In-Service.md

 One fighter noted, "We will always carry resistance and rebellion in our hearts, because we are guardians of Mother Earth, we are not the owners.
 The Earth is not ours, it belongs to all of us who fight for life.
 We were born in it, we live in it, we are going to take care of it and we are going to protect it -- and if necessary, we will die for it."

 The Black Panthers, Apaches, and Zapatistas showed me what it's like to use violence in service of the community.
-No one in these stories used violence selfishly or deceitfully.
+No one in these stories used violence selfishly.
 I suspect everyone in these stories would have preferred peace, but when the options were self-defense or submission, they chose to use violence in service of the people they loved and in service of the Earth.

+<div style="break-after:page"></div>